TopArzGithub/api-doc/source/index.html.md

 }
 ```

-Have ever did something and immediately said [**OH! $#!+**](https://www.reddit.com/r/instant_regret/). don't worry I'm here just for you, if you put a stupid order or very super optimistic one or even if you are bipolar and don't know what you are doing with your life (who am I to judge) and want to cancel your previous orders, you can use me to cancel remaing orders.
+Have ever did something and immediately said [**OH! $#!+**](https://www.reddit.com/r/instant_regret/). don't worry I'm here just for you if you put a stupid order or a very super optimistic one or even if you are bipolar and don't know what you are doing with your life (who am I to judge) and want to cancel your previous orders, you can use me to cancel remaining orders.

 ### HTTP Request
 `DELETE /api/v1/account/orders/{client_order_id}`